 Removal of Archway gyratory

 The removal of Archway gyratory has been a long-held aspiration for the Council and the local community.
-Following a public consultation on the proposals to remove the gyratory that Transport for London (TfL) carried out in late 2014, the construction started in February 2016 and is programmed to finish in summer 2017.
+Following a public consultation on the proposals to remove the gyratory that Transport for London (TfL) carried out in late 2014, the construction started in February 2016 and was completed in summer 2017.

 The works have created a new public space in the heart of the town centre, introduced a new two-way traffic system and delivered a number of other benefits.

 - Street-level crossing on Archway Road to replace the underpass

 - Tree planting to create an attractive environment in the new square

 - Improved access from Archway tube station to bus stops in the vicinity

 - Improved access to shops and businesses on the former gyratory island